What to Expect at Healthy Core

 Evaluation of your abdominal wall strength and the mobility of your organs (viscera), if applicable, including your diaphragm and regions of tension around peripheral nerves exiting your pelvis, such as the sciatic nerve, pudendal nerve, and obturator nerve.

 Evaluation of pelvic floor muscles both externally and intravaginally, if suitable for your specific condition.
-Usually, this is done at a later stage after pain has decreased and pelvic mobility and correct breathing have been reestablished.
+Usually, this is done at a later stage after pain has decreased and pelvic mobility and correct breathing has been reestablished.

 What Treatment You Might Receive the First Day: